fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 #### The `RADIX_SORT` subroutine

-`RADIX_SORT` is a implementation of LSD [radix sort](https://en.wikipedia.org/wiki/Radix_sort), using `256` (one byte) as the radix.
+`RADIX_SORT` is a implementation of LSD [radix sort](https://en.wikipedia.org/wiki/Radix_sort), using `256` as the radix.
 It only works for fixed width data, thus integers and reals. `RADIX_SORT` is always of O(N) runtime performance for any input data.
 For large and random data, it is about five (or more) times faster than other sort subroutines.

 The `RADIX_SORT` needs a buffer that have same size of the input data.
-Your can provide it using `work` arguement, if not the subroutine will allocate the buffer and deallocate before return.
+Your can provide it using `work` argument, if not the subroutine will allocate the buffer and deallocate before return.

 ### Specifications of the `stdlib_sorting` procedures